botcrazylibrarian/botcrazylibrarian/README.md

 - 👋 Hi, I’m @botcrazylibrarian
-- 👀 I’m interested in robotics, makerspaces and libraries
+- 👀 I’m interested in robotics, makerspaces and libraries.
+I am a code.org CSF and CSD facilitator
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on developing PD for adults with no coding exerience and limited STEM integration experience
+- 💞️ I’m looking to collaborate on developing PD for adults who have no coding exerience and limited STEM integration experience
 - 📫 How to reach me trish.henry@mead354.org

 <!---